Update: Dec 13th 2021

 If you check the people involved with Schools Supplies Service Limited, they all seem to be involved with several other companies as well.
 One that specifically stands out as having many of the same directors is Tenders and contracts Ltd.

 Below are screenshots from 3 of their sites, as you can see, same site, same phone number, different name.
 Although edfirst no longer seems to exist, I guess they had to shut that one down as it had become too well known.
+The educational hub seems to the name they are now using in their scam sales calls.

-If you discover any more trading names for these bunch of rogue traders, let me know, and I will them to the list.
+If you discover any more trading names for these bunch of rogue traders, let me know, and I will add them to the list.

 Reviews on Trustpilot